ns-mkusper/a2a-inspector/README.md

 - **Connect to a local A2A Agent:** Specify the base URL of any agent server to connect (e.g., `http://localhost:5555`).
 - **View Agent Card:** Automatically fetches and displays the agent's card.
 - **Spec Compliance Checks:** Performs basic validation on the agent card to ensure it adheres to the A2A specification.
+- **Spec Compliance Checks:** Performs basic validation on the agent card to ensure it adheres to the A2A specification.
+- **Token-Based Authentication:** Optionally provide a JWT to authenticate requests to the agent server.
 - **Live Chat:** A chat interface to send and receive messages with the connected agent.
 - **Debug Console:** A slide-out console shows the raw JSON-RPC 2.0 messages sent and received between the inspector and the agent server.